-Staff finds that the proposed project is substantially consistent with the General Plan and meets the development standards of the I-L (Light Industrial) zoning district.
-Staff recommends that the Planning Commission recommend to the City Council approval of Conditional Use Permit No. 12-17, Development Agreement DA 10-17, and Tentative Tract Map 37331, subject to the Conditions of Approval (Exhibit 1).
+Staff finds that the proposed project is substantially consistent with the General Plan and meets the development standards of the I-L (Light Industrial) zoning district and conforms to all findings.
+Staff recommends that the Planning Commission certify the associated Negative Declaration, and approve Conditional Use Permit 12-17 and Tentative Tract Map 37331, subject to the Conditions of Approval (Exhibit 1).